gwen001/offsectools_www/README.md

 - Basic search engine
 - Several ways to sort the tools
 - Related tools list
-- Tools created by sponsors are highlighted and always appear first in search results
+- Tools created by sponsors are promoted and always appear first in search results
-- Every week, 10 random tools are promoted on the homepage
+- Every week 10 random tools are highlighted on the homepage
 - Newsletter is available since 2023-02-20 !
 - Everyone can add a tool, see [the guidelines](https://github.com/gwen001/offsectools_www/issues/1)
 - Contributors list